Data Fetching

 At some point in the future, the network request will complete.
 Now, one of two things will happen:

-• The request was successful: random/loadOk will be dispatched, with the response from the server available in the action under result.
+random/loadOkwill be dispatched, with the response from the server available in the action underresult. - The request was not successful:

 Note that the convention is to create reducers with the same name followed by Ok or Fail.
 This keeps your boilerplate down.